sanand0/prompts/afterslides.md

   - Write bullets as complete sentences.
   - Mimic the transcript style in the bullets, e.g. first person, casual tone.
   - Highlight in **bold** the top 1-3 phrases that address the section heading directly, if applicable.
-- NEVER mention any names in the headings / bullets
+- Write as if the the sections were written BEFORE the talk.
+Don't refer to participants.

 Fact-checking and appendices: